muneebrbaig/VS-PPT/src/SyntacticFisheye/ReadMe.txt

     This extension adds a transform that compresses lines that do not contain numbers or text.

 History:
+    v1.2   Muneeb R. Baig 11/06/2024
+        ♻️ Refactor line compression logic in SyntacticFisheye

+      Refactored the logic for determining line compression in the `Microsoft.VisualStudio.SyntacticFisheye` namespace.
+      Introduced two helper methods: `GetLineText` for extracting line text and `ShouldCompressLine` for analyzing line content.
+      The new logic handles blank lines, namespace declarations, comments, attributes, regions, preprocessor directives, and lines with no letters or digits.
+Simplified the main logic for improved readability and maintainability.

+      Added support for skipping compression of blank lines and simple/structural lines based on configuration options (`_compressBlankLines` and `_compressSimpleLines`).

 		v1.1   Muneeb R. Baig 10/16/2024
         Update projects to .NET 4.8 and VS 17 with ARM64 support